New High-Speed Charging Hub Coming to the Power Inn Station

 GiddyUp EV is financing the purchase and installation of the fastest DCFC/Level 3 chargers in the industry, which will have the ability to recharge light and medium vehicles simultaneously in minutes compared to hours-longer than a normal plug-in charger.

 The new charging station hub will be fully networked and integrated and would use 55 underutilized parking spots out of 299 in the light rail station parking lot.
-The first phase would include 10 high-speed charging stations that can accommodate up to 20 vehicles, installation of solar canopies, Wi-Fi, and future battery storage for public/private use.
+The first phase would include 10 high-speed charging stations that can accommodate up to 20 vehicles, installation of solar canopies, and future battery storage for public/private use.
 Partnership negotiations are also underway for future connectivity to first and last mile solutions such as electric scooters and bikes.

 With power supplied by SMUD, this high-speed and integrated charging network would advance electric vehicle adoption in the region, help meet environmental and economic goals of the State, while providing added services to various mobility users.